genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ##### Http status code

-We use standard HTTP status codes to represent response status, which makes it easier to understand as it is an existing and well-known standard.
-Internally represented by HttpStatusCode enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html)
+We use standard HTTP status codes to represent response status.
+This is a well-known standard that is easy to understand.
+It is Internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html)

 **Http Status Code for error message**
-Due to the fact that we send back multiple errors in a single message we need to consider what the status code would be for the message itself.
+Because we send back multiple errors in a single message, we need to consider what the status code is for the message itself.
 We will do that by adjusting message status code based on the errors’ status codes.

 1. If the message contains a single error or the message contains multiple errors with all the same status code, then the message’s status code will be set to the same.
 2. If the message contains multiple errors with different status codes, then following approach is used to determine the response status code